dfinke/PowerShellCodeCamp/README.md

 PowerShell Code Camp Demos
 ==
-You can also check out the PowerShell source ([HERE](https://github.com/dfinke/powershell-for-developers)) I wrote for my book ["PowerShell for Developers"](http://www.amazon.com/Windows-PowerShell-Developers-Douglas-Finke/dp/1449322700).
+You can also check out the PowerShell source (<a href="https://github.com/dfinke/powershell-for-developers" target="_blank">HERE</a>) I wrote for my book <a href="https://http://www.amazon.com/Windows-PowerShell-Developers-Douglas-Finke/dp/1449322700" target="_blank">"PowerShell for Developers"</a>.

 How to run
 -